Contents

 Apple

-A round fruit with a red, green, or yellow skin and a white flesh.
+A round fruit with red, green, or yellow skin and crisp white flesh.

 Watermelon

-A large, juicy fruit with a green rind and a red or pink flesh.
+A large, juicy fruit with green rind and red or pink flesh.

 Orange

-A round fruit with a tough, shiny, orange skin and a juicy, sweet, orange-colored flesh.
+A round citrus fruit with bright orange skin and sweet, juicy segments.

 Pear

-A sweet, juicy fruit with a green or yellow skin and a white or yellowish flesh.
+A sweet, juicy fruit with green or yellow skin and soft flesh.

 Cherry

-A small, round fruit with a red or black skin and a hard stone inside.
+A small, round fruit with red or dark skin and a hard stone inside.

 Strawberry

-A small, juicy fruit with a red skin and small seeds on the outside.
+A soft, juicy red fruit with tiny seeds on the outside.

 Nectarine

-A juicy stone fruit with smooth, hairless skin and yellow or white flesh.
+A stone fruit similar to a peach but with smooth skin and juicy flesh.

 Grape